Fable67/Soft-Actor-Critic/README.md

 Test the agent trained on Ant-v3 in the environment with weights loaded from Ant-v3/ <br>
 `python3 main.py --env_name=Ant-v3 --log_dir=Ant-v3 --test --render_testing --num_test_games=10`

+#### To change hyperparameters of the SAC algorithm feel free to look at pytorch-SAC/Hyperparameters.py

 ## Prerequisites